NMRbox/htcondor-tutorial/README.md

 These arguments speak for themselves.
-They are telling the HTCondor matchmaker that in order to run your job the machine must be able to provide the specified resources. **note** - HTCondor will terminate your job if you use more than 128MB of memory when you omit `request_memory`.
+They are telling the HTCondor matchmaker that in order to run your job the machine must be able to provide the specified resources. *Note* - HTCondor will terminate your job if you use more than 128MB of memory when you omit `request_memory`.
 Therefore, please ensure you request enough memory with the `request_memory` parameter.